The first and only time the schooner Sultana came to Havre de Grace, the visit hit a snag.

 That was in August 2001, a few months after the March launch of the boat, known as the "Schoolship of the Chesapeake."

-The Sultana, owned by the nonprofit Sultana Projects Inc., is based in Chestertown, and sails the Chesapeake nine months a year.
+The Sultana, owned by Sultana Projects Inc., is based in Chestertown and sails the Chesapeake nine months a year.
 About 5,000 people sail on the boat each year, and 10,000 students learn about Chesapeake Bay ecology and Colonial history through its programs.

-The programs range from day trips and presentations that bring a model of the ship to classrooms to the three- to five-day "live-aboard" experience, in which students learn to operate the ship and participate in science experiments.
+The programs range from day trips and presentations that bring a large model of the ship to classrooms to the three- to five-day "live aboard" experience, in which students learn to operate the ship and participate in science experiments.
 Non-students can experience the Sultana through two-hour public sails and day sails.

 Cerino's lecture was the first in a series of seven scheduled for the museum through May.
-All the topics are related to the water, and range from a discussion of the 17th-century explorer John Smith to a primer on bayside gardening.
+All the topics are related to the water, ranging from a discussion of the 17th-century explorer John Smith to a primer on bayside gardening.

 The lecture series is the latest addition to the museum's offerings.
 Located on the waterfront in Havre de Grace, the museum explores local maritime history and also has a Chesapeake Wooden Boat Builders School, which teaches students how to build and restore wooden boats.